-138. Prior to the Petition Date, in the ordinary course of the Debtors' business and as is customary in their industry, the Debtors required Students to pay a tuition deposit (the "Tuition Deposit") to hold a spot for their attendance at one of the Debtors' Schools.
-The Tuition Deposit is applied to the last month of tuition or, if the Debtors are unable to offer the child a spot in a School, refunded to the Student.
-This in turn funds the Debtors' educational programs and practices which include flexible homeschooling and virtual programs.
+138. Prior to the Petition Date, in the ordinary course of the Debtors' business and as is is applied to the last month of tuition or, if the Debtors are unable to offer the child a spot in a practices which include flexible homeschooling and virtual programs.
 As of the Petition Date, the Debtors believe they owe approximately \$671,000 on account of Tuition Deposits.